top of page

 Welcome

-I am Nova, a pluralistic counsellor and psychotherapist specialising in nature-based therapy and creative counselling.
-I work mainly with young people and adults.
-I am a registered counsellor member of COSCA (Counselling & Psychotherapy in Scotland), practicing within their ethical framework.
+I am Nova, a pluralistic counsellor and psychotherapist who also provides nature-based therapy and creative counselling.
+I work with adults and young people.
+As a registered Practitioner Member of COSCA (Counselling & Psychotherapy in Scotland), I practice within their ethical framework.

 Pluralistic therapy is deeply rooted in person centred principles.
 It involves working collaboratively to explore what you would like from therapy, and thinking together about ways of working which appeal to you.
 This creates an experience tailored to your specific needs.
 You are the expert on you.